NeuroJSON/jdata/JData_specification.md

   ModifiedTime
 ```

+In software environments where `"_DataInfo_"` can not be defined, such as the root
+level of the JSON documents in Apache CouchDB (https://couchdb.apache.org/), an alternative
+name `".datainfo"` can be used instead.

 ### Data Storage Keywords

 JData is designed to store a wide variety of data forms.
 The most common data structures